paulwarren/nzde/dict/J/README.md

 ## jandal

-n. (trademark) a light usually rubber or plastic sandal with a thong between the big and second toe (also called thong; in Britain usually called flip-flop). [probably a blend of Japanese and sandal](See DNZE 1958 cit.)
+n. (trademark) a light usually rubber or plastic sandal with a thong between the big and second toe (also called thong; in Britain usually called flip-flop). [probably a blend of Japanese and sandal] (See DNZE 1958 cit.)
 > [OEDS2.]
 A pair of simple sandals with two straps joined and fitted between two toes; see also thong [from a trade name].
 1981 Feb Avondale College (Auckland) Slang Words in Use (Goldie Brown Collection) jandals 1981 Rangiora High School (Goldie Brown Collection) jandalls: in the dict.

 ## jandalled

 adj.